What You Need to Know About Health Care Reform

 Fewer Limits on Your Coverage

-With changes from health reform, health plans can no longer deny you coverage or say that your coverage has run out.
+With health reform, health plans can no longer deny you coverage or say that your coverage has run out.

 You can have a long-standing health problem and still get insurance.
 No matter how good or bad your health might be, health plans must let you buy insurance.
+Children age 18 and younger must be offered insurance coverage by insurers even if they already have a health problem, called a pre-existing condition.
+If your child develops a chronic condition, such as diabetes or asthma, your insurance still must cover your child.
 Plus, having a health problem won’t increase how much you pay for your insurance.

 You do not have to worry that your health coverage will run out.
 Your health plan cannot limit what it spends on your covered benefits each year or in your lifetime.